Find Affordable College Courses

 Top 10 Best Allied Health & Medical Assisting Services Schools

 Our analysis found Bunker Hill Community College to be the best value school for allied health and medical assisting services students who want to pursue a degree in Massachusetts.
-BHCC is a medium-sized public school located in the city of Boston.
+BHCC is a moderately-sized public school located in the city of Boston.

 The average tuition and fees for an in-state undergraduate at BHCC are $5,280 a year.
 After completing their degree, medical assisting graduates from BHCC carry an average student debtload of $6,886.